 It can do that too.
 It "works your butt, abs and thighs" according to Cosmo's Jill Hamilton.

 So now you know the power of Bridge pose, but it's not the only Yoga position credited with improving your sex life.
 The wide-legged straddle (seated bend with legs a wide distance apart) can actually boost your sex drive, according to yoga instructor Kate Hanley, author of The Anywhere, Anytime Chill Guide.
 "It improves blood flow to the pelvic area, and where the blood goes, so do energy and vitality," she tells Woman's Day.
 Meanwhile, Chair Pose (standing with knees bent and arms extended) and Eagle Pose (chair pose with one arm and leg twisted over the other) are credited with promoting blood flow to the cervix and strengthening the pelvic floor, claims Livestrong.
 (Check out even more poses that enhance your sexual prowess here.)

-So whether you're looking to strengthen your other "core," increase orgasmic potential, build stamina or just get in touch with the powers of your yoni, yoga just might be your key to enlightenment.
+So whether you're looking to strengthen your other "core," increase climax potential, build stamina or just get in touch with the powers of your yoni, yoga just might be your key to enlightenment.